switchspan/optimis/README.md

 commercial software.
 We also hope to 'Transform' the Real Estate industry...(pun intended).

-The current implementation is a web based UI using the [Ember.js Framework](http://emberjs.com/) with a RESTful services back end via Rails 1.9.3.
+The current implementation is a web based UI with a RESTful services back end via Rails 4.
 The project uses Devise for authentication.

 (And yes, I do know that the transformer is spelled 'Optimus' -- this